-Important to cross-border transactions, an entity cannot contract out of its regulatory liability under Canadian law as easily as may be done in the United
+Important to cross-border transactions, an entity cannot contract out of its regulatory liability under Canadian law as easily as may be done in the United States.

-States.
 The U.S. expectation is often that a U.S. corporation that wishes to engage in business with or by a Canadian corporation can, in its agreement with the Canadian entity, insert provisions whereby the U.S. entity limits liability that may result from the Canadian operations or assets.
 However, Canadian law is such that a party cannot contract out of its regulatory liability for events or actions that occur in Canada.
 The best that can be done is to negotiate indemnities.
 Thus, a U.S. corporation that acquires contaminated land in Ontario one day could be subject to statutory orders and penalties to cleanup the property the next day.
 That being said, environmental legislation across Canada is drafted and interpreted by the courts in accordance with the "polluter-pays" principle.
 Accordingly, the focus of regulators and the courts should properly be on the entity responsible for the pollution, whether that entity was the immediate previous owner or a more remote former owner.
+Nonetheless, it is clear that under the OEPA persons can be ordered to take measures to address contamination they did not cause.

 Ontario is one of the provinces to have substantive and directed legislation for the remediation of contaminated lands or brownfields.
 The OEPA provides certain basic immunity from the MOECP orders under the OEPA (the MOECP's primary enforcement tool).
 These include orders with respect to a once-contaminated property where prescribed remediation has been conducted and proper filings with the MOECP have been made by a property owner or entity in control.
 What is not included in the amendments is any funding mechanism similar to the Comprehensive Environmental Response, Compensation, and Liability Act in the United States, meaning that the remediation of brownfields in Canada, including Ontario, remains primarily market-driven.
-In some instances, municipalities may work with the developer to create incentives for the remediation of brownfields through a community improvement plan and property tax incentives.
+In some instances, municipalities may work with the developer to create incentives for the remediation of brownfields through a community improvement plan, waiver of development charges, and property tax incentives.